 PEN/Jacqueline Bograd Weld Award for Biography

 New York, NY 10012

-- Once the submitted book is received and reviewed for eligibility by PEN America, you will be contacted by [email protected] and asked to ship one copy of the book to each of our awards judges.
+- Once the submitted book is received and reviewed for eligibility, [email protected] requests a copy to be shipped to the judges.

 *Submission fees may be waived for publishers whose annual net sales are less than $2 million.
 In order to have your dues waived, please have a company official write a letter on company letterhead stating that your press’ annual net sales are less than $2 million.
 Please send this letter as an attachment (.doc or .pdf) to [email protected].
 Once received, you will be provided with a coupon code to use at check-out in order to have your submission fees waived.
 One fee waiver may be used for all 2020 PEN America Awards; you do not need to submit a separate fee waiver for each award.